 As early guitars evolved into their modern-day counterparts, neck length and fret quantity lengthened while string counts increased from 4 to 5 and then 6 (dropping the double-strings of more lute-like instruments along the way).

-In other words, the perfect 3rd interval (G to B strings) eases an otherwise severe strain on the player’s wrist and fingers that it would take to achieve runs and chords on the larger guitar neck.
+In other words, the major 3rd interval (G to B strings) eases an otherwise severe strain on the player’s wrist and fingers that it would take to achieve runs and chords on the larger guitar neck.
 If not for the guitar strings order as we know it, “Cowboy Chords” would be virtually impossible.
 This would make learning the guitar quite a bit more difficult, and definitely lead to some wicked hand cramps.

 As well, it alleviates some otherwise difficult harmonic issues that would have arisen if early tuners had insisted on tuning the guitar’s now 6 strings to perfect 4ths throughout.